 The idea is that when you are set with a new task or set of circumstances and have to use fluid intelligence to resolve or complete a task.

 Where does reading come into fluid intelligence?
 Experts think that those who read are better prepared for irregular situations and can break down new problems.
-Reading helps you increase fluid intelligence.
+Reading books helps you increase fluid intelligence.

 Fluid intelligence is mutually beneficial because it also helps you to make better sense of new words and sentence structures that you will come across when you read.